twilio-labs/twilio-style/README.md

 **_All thoughts, issues, and pull requests are welcome!_**

 Twilio's approach to JavaScript styling.
 It combines both the ESLint rules and Prettier to create an opinionated set of styling and linting rules to use with your JavaScript and TypeScript projects.

-There is also a [Twilio Style CLI](https://github.com/twilio-labs/twilio-style-cli) to help projects onboard.
+_Note: There is also a [Twilio Style CLI](https://github.com/twilio-labs/twilio-style-cli) to help projects onboard._

 ## Guides